kma32527/Directed-search-algorithm-for-academic-research/README.md

 keyword_model.py

--Package to extract word and ngram frequency frequency representations from text data.
+-Package to extract bag of words from text data.

 autoencoder.py